 |Interior of church pre-1975; the surscription and burial place can be seen to left of picture|

 Photographs of the pulpit and surscription are by Adrian Davey.

-More information, sources, hyperlinks and a select bibliography will follow in the next post ...
+More information, sources, hyperlinks and a select bibliography follow in the next post, which is here...